Luke 6,12-26

 20 And he lifted up his eyes on his disciples, and said: “Blessed are you who are poor, for yours is the kingdom of God.

-21 “Blessed are you who are hungry now, for you shall be satisfied.
-“Blessed are you who weep now, for you shall laugh.
+21 Blessed are you who are hungry now, for you shall be satisfied.
+Blessed are you who weep now, for you shall laugh.

-22 “Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man!
+22 Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man!

 23 Rejoice in that day, and leap for joy, for behold, your reward is great in heaven; for so their fathers did to the prophets.

-24 “But woe to you who are rich, for you have received your consolation.
+24 But woe to you who are rich, for you have received your consolation.

-25 “Woe to you who are full now, for you shall be hungry.
-“Woe to you who laugh now, for you shall mourn and weep.
+25 Woe to you who are full now, for you shall be hungry.
+Woe to you who laugh now, for you shall mourn and weep.

-26 “Woe to you, when all people speak well of you, for so their fathers did to the false prophets.
+26 Woe to you, when all people speak well of you, for so their fathers did to the false prophets.”

-Each time I will make a personal summary and analysis from the perspective of a learner, and then Sister Ingrid will help me conduct in-depth learning and problem discussions with everybody.
+We will adopt a relaxed and enjoyable learning mode to take you into a new world of learning.
+Each time, I will give a personal summary and analysis from the perspective of a learner, and then Sister Ingrid will help us go deeper with further study and discussion.

-Jesus had just chosen His twelve apostles and then went with them to a level place, where a huge crowd of people from all over gathered to hear Him and be healed.
+Jesus had just chosen His twelve apostles and then went with them to a level place, where a huge crowd of people gathered from all over to hear Him and be healed.

-The poor, the hungry, those who weep, and those who are hated because they follow Him.
+He looked at His disciples and spoke words of blessing over those who normally suffer in this world: the poor, the hungry, those who weep, and those who are hated because they follow Him.

 Because they already enjoy the comforts and approval of this world, they will face loss and sorrow in God’s future Kingdom.

-In this “Sermon on the Plain,” Jesus turns common ideas of happiness upside down, showing that true blessing isn’t based on money, food,
+In this “Sermon on the Plain,” Jesus turns common ideas of happiness upside down, showing that true blessing is not based on money, food, or popularity, but on God’s promise to care for those who trust Him, especially in difficult times.

 1. Who did Jesus say are truly “blessed”?

-The poor, the Hungry, those who weep and those who are persecuted.
+The poor, the hungry, those who weep, and those who are persecuted.

 2. Why might the poor and hungry be happier in God’s Kingdom than the rich and well-fed?